 2. West Virginia is filled with history

 People have inhabited the land of West Virginia for thousands of years.
 There are over 400 prehistoric mounds across the state, such as the Grave Creek Mound, Indian Mound, and Criel Mound.
 West Virginia split from Virginia in 1863 during the Civil War, yet the oldest towns within the state borders, Romney and Shepherdstown, were established in 1762.
 Some of the earliest conflicts of the Civil War took place in Harpers Ferry.
-West Virginia is well known for its industrial history, and you can explore this history by touring a coal mine in Beckley, ride the Cass Scenic Railroad, and shop at the Whipple Company Store.
-Museums like the West Virginia Mine Wars Museum, the Watts Museum at WVU, and the Oglebay Institute Glass Museum also explore West Virginia’s history of industry.
+West Virginia is well known for its industrial history, and you can explore this history by touring a coal mine in Beckley, riding the Cass Scenic Railroad, and shopping at the Whipple Company Store.
+Museums like the West Virginia Mine Wars Museum, the Watts Museum at WVU, and the Oglebay Institute Glass Museum also explore West Virginia’s history of the industry.

 3. The food is amazing

 You’ll need to fuel up while exploring West Virginia.
-Perhaps the most famous food is the pepperoni roll, created in Fairmont as a lunch for coal miners.
+Perhaps the most famous food is the pepperoni roll, created in Fairmont as lunch for coal miners.
 Find some ramps in the springtime at the Ramps and Rail Festival in Elkins.
 In the fall, satisfy your sweet tooth with pawpaws, a large indigenous fruit that tastes like bananas, mangos, and cantaloupe, and enjoy delicious buckwheat cakes at the Buckwheat Festival in Kingwood.
 Local franchises like Tudor’s Biscuit World and Gino’s Pizza and Spaghetti are good for a quick bite.
 If you visit a local restaurant, you may find yourself eating from Fiestaware, which is manufactured in Newell.
-Check out farmers markets throughout the state to make your own meals.
+Check out farmers’ markets throughout the state to make your own meals.
 If you’re 21+, unwind at the end of the day with some authentic West Virginia moonshine.
 To see West Virginia food from your own home, watch Anthony Bourdain’s episode of Parts Unknown featuring West Virginia!

-4. Enjoy art, music, and festivals
+4. Enjoy unique West Virgnia art, music, and festivals

 5. Great places to stay